lyestarzalt/tarzalt.dev/content/posts/ai-voice-agent-supervisor/index.md

 The customer's experience is just like any other call transfer.
 They hear a brief message, maybe some hold music, then they're connected to the call center queue.

 ---

-The whole supervisor intervention system relies on LiveKit's participant model.
-Everyone - customer, AI, supervisors - they're all just participants in the same room.
-The magic is in the permission handling and track management, not some complex middleware layer.

-The whole supervisor intervention flow uses LiveKit's track muting API.
-When you take over, the frontend makes a POST request to `/api/mute-agent` which calls `RoomServiceClient.mutePublishedTrack()`.
-When you hand back, it unmutes.
-Simple, but it works.
-Let me revise the entire second half to match the tone and style of the first part:

----